Title: Professor, Vice Chair of Neurosurgery

 In recognition of his exceptional contributions to neurosurgery and education, Dr. Sloan has accrued several accolades throughout his impressive career.
 He was the recipient of the Neuro-oncology Award from the Congress of Neurological Surgery in 2016, the Clinical Research Career Development Award from the American Society of Clinical Oncology in 2000, and the Clinician Investigator Award from the American Brain Tumor Association in 1999.

 Looking toward the future, Dr. Sloan intends to continue being a leader in clinical trials for malignant brain tumors and cementing his legacy as a dedicated and versatile figure in the field.
+He recently received a grant to continue his research in chemoprotection and immune remodeling after hematopoietic progenitor cell gene therapy for glioblastoma.
+The anticipated benefit of this collaboration will be both improved understanding of the interaction of GBM with the immune system as well as the development of new approaches to treating this disease.

 Contact Dr. Sloan